tomchen/react-printable-cv/README.md

 ## To do

-Things that could be done in the future to make it more interesting:
+Things that could be done in the future to make it better or more interesting:

+* [ ] Async load data
 * [ ] Tests
 * [ ] Editor forms (Edit Mode)
 * [ ] Migrate to TypeScript